rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: We should really be willing to use a webset of WebIDL.
 There may be something more suitable for webspecs that's more suitable for JS semanatics.

 BT: That's the path I'm interested in going down.
-Thinking of calling it JIDL
+Thinking of calling it JIDL.

 WH: What's the context for making the spec machine-readable?